Upfront (advertising): United States

 In the United States, the major broadcast networks' upfronts traditionally occurred in New York City during the third week of May, the last full week of that month's sweeps period.
 That has changed over the years with the 2017 season now starting in early March and running through May.

 The networks announce their fall primetime schedules, including tentative launch dates (i.e., fall or midseason) for new television programming, which may be "picked up" the week before.
 The programming announcements themselves are usually augmented with clips from the new television series, extravagant musical numbers, comedic scenes, and appearances by network stars, and take place at grand venues such as Lincoln Center, Radio City Music Hall, or Carnegie Hall.
 It is also the time when it is announced (by virtue of not being on the fall schedule) which shows are canceled for the next season.

 The broadcast upfront has seen momentous change as advertisers shifted their spending to digital platforms.
 While the advertising research firm Standard Media Index reported "softening" in 2017.
 That trend is slowing, according to the same report, which revealed that the last quarter of 2016 saw "the first glimpse of a flattening Digital market".
 Year-over-year sales were up 9% over last year's 35% growth in the same period.
 In the first quarter of 2016, digital gains hovered at 6% versus the 19% growth of the prior year.
 Big data and new software algorithms for targeting specific consumers may reverse the trend.
 M'Lou Walker, CEO of the maker of the Zicam brand of cold remedy, talked about using big data and analytics allowed her precise targeting, flexibility and measurable results of $1.50 of profit for every $1 spent on television advertising.

 In recent years, the networks have mostly revealed this information to the public a few days before the actual presentation.
 Some cable networks present earlier in the spring since they usually program for the summer months, and these are much more confined to television trade press as far as public attention outside prestige projects.
 Streaming services associated with the networks (which often feature lower-cost plans with commercial advertising) may also announce new projects or releases at the same time, though other services like Netflix or Prime Video which subsist on subscriber fees without any advertising often market their programming under a different strategy altogether.

 Historically, the fall television schedule was created to help the automotive industry promote new automobiles coming in the new model year, though many automakers often start new vehicle marketing during the Super Bowl in the present day.

 Digital Content NewFronts are similar, but for original video content from the Internet, and managed by the Interactive Advertising Bureau.
 These were first held in 2008.

+Since 2023, Paramount Global, now the owner of CBS, has opted to hold one-on-on events with advertisers in cities like Chicago, New York City and Los Angeles instead of the previously held large-scale event.